 Side dish – The side items for a ladies luncheon menu should be light and easy to eat.
 This roasted grape salad has become one of my favorites and the roasted grapes are usually a surprise to guests.
 This marinated green bean salad is also great and must be made ahead which saves time on party day.

 Dessert – Finally, dessert is always a good item to purchase and these Delizza mini chocolate mousses are made with real Belgian chocolate.
 You can dress up the presentation with flowers like I did here.
 They’re shaped like a small flower so I added bay leaves and pansies to highlight that.
 If using flowers to decorate with make sure they are indeed edible and pesticide free.
-Use the store locator to see where you can purchase the products near you.

 Place them on the table so guests can keep their seat as they help themselves to the light, creamy filling with chocolate candy base!
 Here, I turned a small dish upside down to act as a pedestal for the serving plate.
 This adds height and is visually more attractive than sitting flat on the table.

-Setting the table for entertaining
+Setting the table for a Luncheon Party

 - It’s time to set the table for a ladies luncheon now that your spring luncheon menu has been established.
 Instead of using an array of pastel colors like pink or yellow, why not use a combination like blue and purple?
 It’s a rather unexpected combo but it looks beautiful together.